What Is Title Insurance?

 What does title insurance cover?

 Title insurance protects homebuyers and lenders from financial losses caused by past title defects that surface after purchase.
-Unlike other insurance policies that protect against future events, title insurance covers issues that existed before you bought the property but weren't discovered during the initial title search.
+Unlike most insurance policies that protect against future events, title insurance covers issues that existed before you bought the property but weren't discovered during the initial title search.

-• Past ownership disputes: Claims from previous owners or their heirs
+• Past ownership disputes: Claims from previous owners or their heirs.

-• Legal fees and court costs: Defense against covered title challenges
+• Legal fees and court costs: Defense against covered title challenges.

-• Fraudulent documents: Forged deeds or invalid transfers in the property's history
+• Fraudulent documents: Forged deeds or invalid transfers in the property's history.

-• Recording errors: Mistakes in public records affecting your ownership
+• Recording errors: Mistakes in public records affecting your ownership.

-• Undisclosed liens: Previous debts attached to the property
+• Undisclosed liens: Previous debts attached to the property.

 Title insurance doesn't protect against future issues like new liens, zoning changes or physical property damage.
 Coverage is limited to preexisting title defects.